 SECTION D – A Pastor/Elder who senses God’s call to leave City of God Church to help plant a City of God–sponsored church plant or additional campus should make his desire known to the Council of Pastor/Elders.

 SECTION E – Any credible charge of moral impropriety, doctrinal error, or anything else that could displease the Lord or harm City of God, against a Pastor/Elder shall be investigated by a team established by the elders.
 During the investigation, the Pastor/Elder in question shall not be allowed to vote on any church matters and shall be placed on temporary leave.
 If the team finds credible evidence of wrongdoing, the Pastor/Elder in question shall be tried by the Pastor/Elders according to the criteria of Scripture (e.g., James 3:1; 1 Timothy 5:19–21).
 A majority vote of the remaining Pastor/Elders is necessary in order to find a Pastor/Elder guilty of the charges.
 If such a verdict is rendered by the remaining Pastor/Elders, the consequences for such a finding shall be determined by the remaining Pastor/Elders, with any action (up to and including removal) requiring another majority vote of the remaining Pastor/Elders.
-In such instance, the matter will be presented to the members of City of God Church.
+In such an instance, the matter will be presented to the members of City of God Church.